php-fig/fig-standards/proposed/virtual-path-matching.md

 Compliant path matchers MUST implement this algorithm to find matches for virtual paths.

+Given the separator "/", a path `/A/B/C/D` and a path mapping which assigns `/A/B/C/D` to one or more base directories, then every base directory is a *potential match*.

+> The full path itself can be mapped.
+Needed in the resource location PSR to
+> look up the directories that a namespace is mapped to.

-Given the separator "/", a virtual path `A/B/C/D`, the path prefix `/A/B`, the relative path `C/D` and a prefix mapping which assigns `/A/B` to the base directory `/src`, then a *potential match* is generated by concatenating the base directory, a slash ("/") and the relative path: `/src/C/D`.
-If the relative path is empty, the trailing slash MUST be omitted in the potential
+Given the separator "/", a path `/A/B/C/D`, the path prefix `/A/B/`, the relative path `C/D` and a path mapping which assigns `/A/B/` to the base directory `/src`, then a *potential match* is generated by concatenating the base directory, a slash ("/") and the relative path: `/src/C/D`.

-match: `/src`.
-Separators in the potential match MUST be replaced by slashes.
+Separators in potential matches MUST be replaced by slashes.

 > Allows the use of other separators than slashes, e.g. backslashes ("\").